hellocoop/packages/core/README.md

 ## fetchToken
 ### `token = await fetchToken(config)`

-A convenience function to fetch an ID Token after a `code` flow.
+A helper function to fetch an ID Token after a `code` flow.

 ```typescript
 config = {